-HB 2041 moved from 2013 to 2014 a deadline for the Bureau to adopt rules and regulations requiring district courts to electronically report all case filings and dispositions related to driving under the influence or to refusing to submit to a test to determine the presence of alcohol or drugs. (heard June 20, 2013)
+HB 2041 moved from 2013 to 2014 a deadline for the Bureau to adopt rules and regulations requiring district courts to electronically report all case filings and dispositions related to driving under the influence or to refusing to submit to a test to determine the presence of alcohol or drugs.
+(The corresponding rules and regulations were heard at the June 20, 2013, meeting.)